gregwestcoast/getdata30_courseproject/README.md

     1) the particpant (subject) identification number
     2) the activity number (one of six activities) and the corresponding description
-    3) data arising from various measurements made by a Samsung phone which when interpreted describe the activity in the context of positional axis and body position The program takes the combined data set and processes it as follows:
+    3) data arising from various measurements made by a Samsung phone which when interpreted describe the activity in the context of positional axis and body position.

+  The program takes the combined data set and processes it as follows:
     1) specific data measurements of mean and standard deviation are extracted from the general data set
     2) those measurements are then ordered by subject and activity